-These interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard, "Interim Financial Reporting" ("IAS 34") as endorsed in Kingdom of Saudi Arabia (KSA).
-These are also the Group's first interim condensed consolidated financial statements in accordance with International Financial Reporting Standards ("IFRS") for part of the period covered by the first annual financial statements prepared in accordance with IFRS as endorsed in Kingdom of Saudi Arabia, and accordingly International Financial Reporting Standard, "First-time Adoption of International Financial Reporting Standards" ("IFRS 1") as endorsed in KSA has been applied.
-Refer to Note 14 for information on the first time adoption of IFRS as endorsed in KSA, by the Group.
+These interim condensed consolidated financial statements have been prepared in accordance with International Accounting Standard (IAS), "Interim Financial Reporting" ("IAS 34") as endorsed in KSA, for part of the period covered by the first annual financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") endorsed in KSA and other standards and pronouncements that are issued by the Saudi Organization for Certified Public Accountants ("SOCPA") (collectively referred to "IFRS as endorsed in KSA"), and accordingly, IFRS 1 "First-time Adoption of International Financial Reporting Standards" endorsed in KSA has been applied.
+Refer to Note 15 for information on the first time adoption of IFRS as endorsed in KSA, by the Group.